XuehaiPan/nvitop/README.md

 $ nvitop -c
 ```

-The result will be displayed **ONLY ONCE**, which is consistent with the behavior of `nvidia-smi`.
-Type `nvitop --help` for more command options.
+The result will be displayed **ONLY ONCE**, which is consistent with the default behavior of `nvidia-smi`.
+See [Command Line Options](#command-line-options-and-environment-variables) for more command options.

 ### Resource Monitor